MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-basic-windows-10-app-in-cpp.md

 > [!IMPORTANT]
 > This tutorial uses C++/CX.
 Microsoft has released C++/WinRT: an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs.
 For more information on this language, please see [C++/WinRT](../cpp-and-winrt-apis/index.md).

-With Microsoft Visual Studio, you can use C++/CX to develop an app that runs on Windows 10 with a UI that's defined in Extensible Application Markup Language (XAML).
+With Microsoft Visual Studio, you can use C++/CX to develop an app that runs on Windows with a UI that's defined in Extensible Application Markup Language (XAML).

 > [!NOTE]
 > This tutorial uses Visual Studio Community 2019.
 If you are using a different version of Visual Studio, it may look a little different for you.

 ## Before you start

--   To complete this tutorial, you must use Visual Studio Community, or one of the non-Community versions of Visual Studio, on a computer that's running Windows 10.
+-   To complete this tutorial, you must use Visual Studio Community, or one of the non-Community versions of Visual Studio, on a computer that's running Windows.
 To download, see [Get the tools](https://visualstudio.microsoft.com/downloads/).
 -   We assume you have a basic understanding of C++/CX, XAML, and the concepts in the [XAML overview](../xaml-platform/xaml-overview.md).
 -   We assume you're using the default window layout in Visual Studio.
 To reset to the default layout, on the menu bar, choose **Window** > **Reset Window Layout**.